Mattd56/AmazingMaze/README.md

 ## recursive absraction
 When I am asked to

-  solve a maze from start point to end point
+  solve a maze from start point to treasure that may or may not exist

 The recursive abstraction can:

-  solve the maze from a point next to the start to the end point
+  solve the maze from a point next to the start to treasure that may or may not exist

 ## base case